bernardocarvalho/MARTe2-demos-padova/README.md

 MARTE2-DEMO-APP:ADC2S
 MARTE2-DEMO-APP:ADC3S
 ```
-For example for the Histogram on cycle times.
+For example, see the Histogram of cycle times.

 `camonitor MARTE2-DEMO-APP:HIST-IDLE-CT`